let's talk

 This illustration shows how much it costs to develop a website like Fiverr

-Albeit founded in 2006, the company currently has a market capitalization of about $7.5 billion and revenue of over $10 billion.
+Founded in 2006, the company currently has a market capitalization of about $12 billion and revenue of over $10 billion.

-A platform like Zillow includes such features as:
+A platform like Zillow has the following functionalities:

 • Authorization process